 Damages.
-The bill provides that, in addition to any other remedies available at law or equity, a system investment manager or contractor that serves as a fiduciary and violates the provisions of Section 3 (duties of the system, investment managers, other advisors) will be obligated to pay damages to the State in an amount equal to three time all moneys paid to the investment manager or contractor by the System for the services of such investment manager or contractor.
+The bill provides that, in addition to any other remedies available at law or equity, a system investment manager or contractor that serves as a fiduciary and violates the provisions regarding the duties of the system, investment managers, andother advisors will be obligated to pay damages to the State in an amount equal to three time all moneys paid to the investment manager or contractor by the System for the services of such investment manager or contractor.